rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 Note that allowing a section to contain nodes, that are subsequent to the exit event of its parent container, can potentially add a descendant of a presequent sibling (i.e. the parent container) to the context of a subsequent node.
-Such an option would therefore be in conflict with the current definition of a node's context.
+Such an option would therefore be in conflict with the definition of a node's context.

-Consequently, the definition of sectioning nodes must also include when a section has to be closed by default.
-That is, because consistent dynamic support can otherwise not be guaranteed.
+Consequently, the definition of sectioning nodes must also include when a section must be closed by default.
+That is, because consistent dynamic support could otherwise not be guaranteed.

 ### type-1, first child